andreterceiro/dio-claro-spring--spring-secutiry-jwt/README.md

 - have the UserService `autowired`;
 - have the annotation `@PostMapping` in one method.

-A `JWT` token (mapped to an object) in the header will deal with the authentication.
+A `JWT` token (mapped to an object) **in the header of the request** will deal with the authentication.
 We do this in the next steps.

+Now we created the class JWTObject in the secutiry package.
+This class do not have any annotations.